MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues-arc.md

 ## Error: `Error while updating agents for enabling features`

-When enabling a *custom location* and a *cluster connect* after connecting a cluster to Azure Arc, the following error appears:
+If you enable the *custom location* and *cluster connect* features on your Azure Arc connected AKS on Azure Stack HCI cluster, you may see the following error:

 `Error while updating agents for enabling features.
 Please run "kubectl get pods -n azure-arc" to check the pods in case of timeout error.
 Error: Error: UPGRADE FAILED: timed out waiting for the condition`